UK judge rules that newspaper invaded Meghan’s privacy

-LONDON (AP) — A British judge ruled Thursday that a newspaper invaded Duchess of Sussex’s privacy by publishing personal letter to her estranged father.
+LONDON (AP) — A newspaper invaded Duchess of Sussex’s privacy by publishing personal letter to her estranged father, a British judge ruled Thursday, in a major victory for the royal in her campaign against what she sees as media intrusion.

 But the defense argued Meghan wrote the letter as part of a media strategy to rebut a negative view conveyed by her father, and with help from the communications team in the royal couple’s Kensington Palace office.

-Thursday’s ruling means Meghan has won her case on privacy grounds, but the judge said a “limited trial” should be held to decide some of the copyright issues.
+Thursday’s ruling means Meghan has won her case on privacy grounds, but the judge said a “limited trial” should be held to decide who owns the copyright to the letter.

+The defense argues that multiple people may be copyright-holders because more than one person contributed to the letter.

+The judge said that argument “cannot be described as convincing, and seems improbable,” but should still be decided at a trial.

 Meghan, an American actress and star of TV legal drama “Suits,” married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.
 Their son, Archie, was born the following year.